PrateekPisat/Multiplayer-Snake/README.md

 ### What is the biggest problem you foresee or question you need to answer to get started?

 I do not know anything about how timing delays on a network may impact game performance.
 Reading through the documentation of shared network games, a main issue constantly feared in the gaming world, is when one player/client sees an image of another player/character, how there is a "lag time disposition".
 We may have apply techniques inside and outside of class to deal with things like thread synchronization between the network data and local game data to improve lossy fps.

-### Instructor Feedback

-*Your instructor will write a short note here if this is an acceptable project.*

-*Your instructor will give you some range of the grade you can earn if you meet all of your deliverables.* e.g. [B+/A-/A]